Home | History | Mustang Photos | Links

 The Andalusion horse was bred by three different Monasteries in Spain.
 Now primarily chestnut or black in color, they are the descendants of an Iberian breed and lack the dish face of the Arab.
 These horses are prized for their pure breeding.
 They are strong and sturdy with a smooth gait.

-A Special thanks to Hardy Olke who reviewed and corrected these descriptions. author of the informative book Born Survivors on the Eve of Extinction.
-His article The Sorraia Horse The Link to Antiquity is featured on line.
+A Special thanks to Hardy Olke who reviewed and corrected these descriptions.
+He is the author of the informative book

 Here are a number of other fine books on Mustangs: